EPajares/meta-accessibility/publications.md

 Büttner, B.; Zhao, J.; Thierstein, A.; Wulfhorst, G.; Förster, A.; Sterzer, L.: When growth stresses development.
 Interdependencies between housing, employment and mobility in the Munich metropolitan region.
 RSAI 10th World Congress, Proceedings, Bangkok

+### 2013

+([Büttner, B.; Wulfhorst, G.; Crozet, Y.; Mercier, A.: The impact of sharp increases in mobility costs analysed by means of the vulnerability assessment.
+13th WCTR, Proceedings, Rio de Janeiro])